lemonade

 Launching OpenHands

 To launch OpenHands, open a browser and navigate to http://localhost:3000.
 When first launching the application, the “AI Provider Configuration” window will appear.
-Click on see advanced settings as shown in the image below: configuration
+Select “Lemonade” as the LLM Provider and your favorite coding model from the drop-down.
+For a nice balance of quality and speed, we recommend Qwen3-Coder-30B-A3B-Instruct-GGUF.
+When complete, hit Save Changes.

 Using OpenHands

-1. To launch a new project, click Launch from Scratch.
-If you do not see this screen, click the + on the top left. intro-screen
+1. To launch a new conversation, click New Conversation.
+If you do not see this screen, click the + on the top left.

-2. Wait for the status on the bottom right to say Awaiting user input. and enter your prompt into the text box.
-For example: “Write me a flask website that prints “Welcome to OpenHands + Lemonade!” make the website fun with a theme of lemons and laptops.” as shown below: initial-prompt-lemonade-website
+1. Wait for the status on the bottom right to say Awaiting user input. and enter your prompt into the text box.
+For example: “Create a website that showcases Ryzen AI and the ability to run the OpenHands coding agents locally through the Lemonade software stack.
+Make the website fun with a theme of lemonade and laptops.” as shown below:

-3. Hit Enter to start the process.
+1. Hit Enter to start the process.
 This will bring you to a new screen that allows you to monitor the agent operating in its environment to develop the requested application.
-An example of the agent working on the requested application can be seen below: lemonade-website-in-progress
+An example of the agent working on the requested application can be seen below:

-4. When complete, the user can interact with the environment and artifacts created by the software agent.
+1. When complete, the user can interact with the environment and artifacts created by the software agent.
 An image of the workspace at the end of developing the application can be seen below.
-In the Terminal at the bottom, we can see that the software agent has launched the web server hosting the newly developed website at port number 52877. finished-prompt-lemonade-website
+On the left, we can see that the coding agent has launched the web server hosting the newly developed website at port number 55519.

-5. Use your browser to go to the web application developed by the software agent.
-Below is an image showing what was created: lemonade-website
+1. Use your browser to go to the web application developed by the software agent.
+Below is an image showing what was created:

 Suggestions on what to try next: Prompt OpenHands with Lemonade Server to develop some simple games that you can play via a web browser.
 For example, with the prompt “Write me a simple pong game that I can play on my browser.
 Make it so I can use the up and down arrows to control my side of the game.
 Make the game lemon and laptop themed.”
 OpenHands with Lemonade Server was able to generate the following pong game, which included user-controls, a computer-controlled opponent, and scorekeeping: